How Long Does it Take to Write a Book?

 A Tale of Two Books

-I wrote my first book in a month.
-It was horrible and short for what was supposed to be a novel (48,000 words instead of the standard 65,000).
-I didn’t revise that book, as it was a project that was more cathartic than one that I wanted to share with the world.
+I wrote my first novel in a month.
+It was horrible and short for what was supposed to be a novel (48,000 words—more the length of a novella—instead of the standard 90,000).
+I didn’t worry about revising that book, as it was a project that was more cathartic than one that I wanted to share with the world.

 This manuscript is languishing somewhere in my basement gathering dust.
 And good riddance.

 My second book took me three years to write.
 About a year and a half to write the first draft, and the rest was revisions.
-I’ll be publishing that book later this year.
+I published that book.

 So why isn’t my second book much better than the first?
 There are a few different reasons.